Order of Visit: High Point #49

 - So all that was left was to figure out when and how to squeeze in Boundary Peak.

-My teenage son, Finn, wanted to join me for Nevada’s high point, so we set out sights on a roadtrip to Boundary Peak in mid-August.
+My teenage son, Finn, wanted to join me for Nevada’s high point, so we set our sights on a road trip to Boundary Peak in mid-August.
 It looked like 2023 was finally going to be my year!!
 I was hoping to put Nevada’s long-awaited high point to bed.

-We barely made it back to our hotel as the wind picked up and the first few fat raindrops began to hit the hot pavement.
+We barely returned to our hotel before the wind picked up and the first few fat raindrops began to hit the hot pavement.
 Then a deluge of rain poured down continuously for the next several hours.
-The rain and wind was so strong, that I even braved the elements to run out to my car and move it over 6 parking spaces so it wasn’t under any large trees.
-The last thing I needed was a giant tree branch crashing through my windshield!

-The rain ended around midnight, but there were still giant puddles of water pooled in the parking lot when we loaded up the car in the dark the next morning at 5 am.
-Our day’s forecast looked cloudy, cool, and rain-free.
-But who knew how much the heavy rains had impacted the trail overnight.
-And our long-sleeved sun hoodies might actually become a warming layer instead of protection from the desert sun’s intense rays.
+The rain ended around midnight, but giant puddles of water were pooled in the parking lot when we loaded up the car in the dark the next morning at 5 am.
+The day’s forecast looked cloudy, cool, and rain-free.
+But who knew how much the heavy rains had impacted the trail overnight?
+And with this unseasonably cool weather, our long-sleeved sun hoodies might need to become a warming layer instead of protection from the desert sun’s intense rays.

-The drive in the dark up US Highway 6 toward the Nevada border was fairly easy.
+The dark drive up US Highway 6 toward the Nevada border was fairly easy.
 There were few cars or trucks on the road.
-But our early hour meant we also couldn’t see the White Mountains as we paralleled them, or the small field of snow clinging to them from this epically high snow year.
+But our early hour meant we also couldn’t see the White Mountains as we paralleled them (nor the small field of snow clinging to them from this epically high snow year).

 In getting to Boundary Peak, there are two different trailheads high pointers can use: